What is Broadband Genie?

 Can I use mobile broadband overseas?

-You should be able to use your wireless dongle or smartphone overseas, but be very aware of the costs.
+You should be able to use your wireless dongle overseas, but be very aware of the costs.
 EU Law has forced prices down across most of Europe, but it can still be restrictively expensive - especially as many of us now get online as second nature.

 There have been some real horror stories from customers returning home from holiday to find a bill on their doormat for thousands of pounds, all because they downloaded a TV show whilst in another country to watch on the beach.